 If SECTOOLS falls short of the flexibility, scalability, and automation that your organization demands, Compliance Monitor for IBM i is the missing link—with features that include:

 - Centralized storage of audit journal data, with upwards of 90% compression

 - Scorecard reports for executive summary of the state of compliance

 - Scheduling and distribution of reports via e-mail

-Once reports have been run, Compliance Monitor also helps with the interpretation of the findings.
+Once reports have been run, Compliance Monitor for IBM i also helps with the interpretation of the findings.
 An integrated compliance guide provides explanations and best-practice recommendations.
 Alignment and mapping to common regulatory frameworks, such as COBiT and ISO, help the audit and I.T. community converse using a common language.

 Compliance Monitor for IBM i is a game-changer for organizations wishing to perform compliance or forensic reporting.
 Even those without formal regulatory mandates will benefit from the increased awareness of server configuration—an awareness that inevitably results in better security.
 Automating this important but time-consuming business function alleviates the need to manually generate, extract, consolidate, and disseminate security reports so that you can spend more time with your family this holiday season.